 With a Content Delivery Network, you can minimize packet loss and latency.
 CDN services place servers around the globe, so as to bring your content as close as possible to your visitors, thereby reducing latency.

 Website speed measurement tools provide you with a lot of information that you must critically assess, depending on what are you planning to measure.

 Summarising then, before you start speed testing your website, have the following in mind:

-- The main metrics you need to pay attention to is Connect/Wait/Receive response times, as well as those of static assets.
+- The main metrics you need to pay attention to are Connect/Wait/Receive response times, as well as those of static assets.
 DNS and SSL are only taken into account if they are managed by your web hosting provider.

-- Run the test multiple times (at least 10) and then compute the average by dividing results by the number of tests.
+- Run the test multiple times (at least 10) and then compute the average by dividing the results by the number of tests.

 Since the topic of application and page rendering speed is yet another topic of critical importance, we are planning on dedicating a separate article to that.
 It is also much more complex than measuring web hosting speed since it depends on many factors, and hides quite a few gotchas as well!